SimGriff/dragon-karate-academy-pp1/README.md

 * [Bootstrap4:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
 Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
 Bootstrap snippets from the site were also used with some modification to produce responsive navigation, footer and form.

-* [Google Maps:](https://www.google.com/maps)Code for embedded google map obtained from Google Maps.
+* [Google Maps:](https://www.google.com/maps) Code for embedded google map obtained from Google Maps.
 Code for embedded google map obtained from Google Maps.

 * Code used from Whiskey Drop Project to help with responsive Navigation menu and help with the submit form in the Contact page.